peizhou/ScholarPlot/README.md

 ### Overview

-**SciPlot-Pro** is an AI-powered scientific figure generator designed to create publication-ready charts for top-tier journals like Nature, Science, and Cell.
+**ScholarPlot** is an AI-powered scientific figure generator designed to create publication-ready charts for top-tier journals like Nature, Science, and Cell.
 Using advanced AI technology (Nano Banana), it transforms your data into professional visualizations with just one click.

 ### Key Features